ACM20121 Certificate II in Animal Care (HSC)

 What is a facilitated practical day?

 As a course requirement, all students must be assessed for specific practical requirements.
 In order to complete these requirements, it is necessary for students to be observed in a real working environment.
 A facilitated practical day involves students attending the Zoo and completing these practical requirements under the supervision of a qualified assessor.
-Morning routines of keeping staff are followed which means students will need to be on site ready for commencement as early as 7.30am.
+Morning routines of keeping staff are followed which means students will need to be on site ready for commencement as early as 8.30am.

 How much work is involved in an accredited course?

-Accredited Training through the Taronga Training Institute involves mandatory classroom sessions, workshops and assessment days.
+Accredited training through the Taronga Training Institute involves mandatory classroom sessions, workshops and assessment days.
 Depending upon your course, you may also have a practical placement.
 In addition to these mandatory dates, you will have independent study and research, workbooks and other course related activities.
 We would expect that you will need to spend between 20-25 hours per week completing your course requirements depending upon your previous knowledge and skills.

 Do you deliver courses to international students?

-Under our obligations as a Registered Training Organisation (RTO), students of the Taronga Training Institute must be a citizen (or permanent resident) of Australia, a citizen of New Zealand or holders of an acceptable study visa.
-Accordingly, TTI does not currently deliver to students outside of this criteria and we do not delivery any accredited training via overseas or international partnerships.
+Accordingly, Taronga Training Institute does not currently deliver to students outside of these criteria and we do not delivery any accredited training via overseas or international partnerships.

 Do I have to wear a uniform?